-Some people may not be ready to think about fall—but autumn is many travelers’ favorite season of the year.
+Autumn is many travelers’ favorite season of the year.
 Moderate temperatures, fun seasonal activities, pumpkin-flavored everything, and, of course, the foliage that makes fall a great season for road trips and weekend getaways.
-Timing these excursions to coincide with “peak” fall foliage is always tricky, however, and this year looks to be trending later than usual in some areas, as well as short-lived for some others.
+But, timing these excursions to coincide with “peak” fall foliage is always tricky, and this year looks to be trending later than usual in some areas, as well as short-lived for some others.

-The official foliage forecast from NewEngland.com echoes this prediction, saying that conditions this year are signaling “colors will come in a bit later than the historical average, but they will be longer-lasting ones, given the generally healthy leaves.”
+The official foliage forecast from NewEngland.com echoes this prediction, saying that conditions this year are signaling “colors will come in a bit later than the historical average.”
 The site also offers a foliage prediction map for planning purposes.
 Late September to mid-October seem to encapsulate peak time, depending on the area you’re looking to visit.